M1n9X/crush/README.md

 transport types: `stdio` for command-line servers, `http` for HTTP endpoints, and `sse` for Server-Sent Events.
 Environment variable expansion is supported using `$(echo $VAR)` syntax.

+For detailed information on configuring MCP integration, see the [MCP Configuration Guide](wiki/guides/06_Configuring_MCP.md).

 ```json
 {